ChavarriaMora/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-Elias Chavarria-Mora is a political science PhD candidate at the University of Pittsburgh, focusing on comparative politics and political behavior.
-He has an MA from the same university and got his undergraduate degree at the University of Costa Rica.
+Elias Chavarria-Mora is a political science PhD candidate at the University of Pittsburgh, focusing on comparative political behavior with a regional focus on Latin America.
+His dissertation focuses on the use of social media for electoral campaigning by political parties in developing countries, particularly in Central America.
+He has an MA from the University of Pittsburgh and received his undergraduate degree from the University of Costa Rica.
 He has worked at the Programa Estado de la Nación and Centro de Investigación y Estudios Políticos in Costa Rica.
-His research has mostly focused on protest politics and party competition and has been published in journals such as Revista Latinoamericana de Opinión Pública and the Costa Rican Revista de Derecho Electoral.
+His prior research has mostly focused on protest politics and party competition and has been published in Latin American, Spanish, and American journals, including a forthcoming article in Latin American Politics and Society.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Chavarria_Mora_AcademicCVEng.pdf" "newtab" >}}CV{{< /staticref >}}.